-Figure 3.2.7 is a replication of Figure 3.2.5 with maximum and minimum SEER conditions associated with changes in the building removed.
+Figure 3.2.7 is a replication of Figure 3.2.6 with maximum and minimum SEER conditions caused by changes in building features removed.
 This allows a comparison of systems as if they were all applied to the same home operated under the same conditions.
 Figure 3.2.7 illustrates that the most widely held assumption related to SEER rating is incorrect.
 Those involved with the SEER rating process generally agree that SEER is not necessarily a good predictor of annual cooling energy consumption, even with reasonably accurate estimates of cooling loads.
 What is widely held is that SEER always reflects the relative efficiency of one system in comparison to another.
-That is, for a given application, a SEER 11 system is always more efficient than a SEER 10 system and less efficient than a SEER 12 system.
+That is, for a given application, a SEER 13 system is always more efficient than a SEER 12 system and less efficient than a SEER 14 system.
 Figure 3.2.7 indicates that this is not the case.

 The expected scatter in simulated SEER resulting from differences in the performance characteristics of one system to another is approximately 5%.
-Thus, when selecting a SEER 10 rated system, one could only assume that it would operate at a seasonal efficiency between 9.4 and 10.6 (once climate and building operational effects are accounted for).
-A SEER 11 rated system applied in the same location to the same building could be expected to operate between a seasonal efficiency of 10.1 and 11.7.
+Thus, when selecting a SEER 13 rated system, one could only assume that it would operate at a seasonal efficiency between 12.4 and 13.7 (once climate and building operational effects are accounted for).
+A SEER 14 rated system applied in the same location to the same building could be expected to operate between a seasonal efficiency of 13.3 and 14.7.
 With only a standard SEER rating to differentiate the two, one could not be assured that the higher SEER-rated system would lead to lower annual cooling energy use as the expected SEER range overlaps between the two.
 Thus, SEER is neither an accurate measure of seasonal energy use nor a guaranteed ranking measure.